Blue Tees Series 3 Max Golf Rangefinder

 After recently using the gorgeous viewfinder on the Nikon Coolshot ProII Stabilized, the display on the Blue Tees device felt lacking.

-The optical quality feels a step below the Bushnell V5, which comes in at $300 (but doesn’t have many of the advanced features the Blue Tees does).
+The optical quality feels a step below the Bushnell V6, which comes in at $300 for their non-slope model (and doesn’t have many of the advanced features the Blue Tees does).

 Honestly?
 Most people likely won’t notice or care.
 Especially if you haven’t used one of those more expensive devices.
 But if you compare them side by side, the difference is pretty stark.